conztanz/ctz-bunyan/README.md

 # get started

 ## Instanciate a logger
-* We are using default values in the following:
+* We are using default values in the example below:

 ```
 const bunyan = require("ctz-bunyan");